 Decreasing Teacher Development

 These circumstances have forced ITW to reevaluate its programming.
 The annual spring conference started in 1982 and the fall pre-conference were dropped temporarily.
 The fall conference was shortened and moved to a weekend because teachers could not get subs for their classes.
 Despite the decreasing funds, ITW leaders made sure to keep subscription costs low so as not to burden members.
 However, despite economic challenges for teachers, ITW still drew over a hundred attendees for its 2014 conference.
 Since then, participation continues to grow at the fall conference.
 The 2017 spring conference had to close registration because of overwhelming response.
 ITW is growing its membership base again.
 The Board of Directors has recruited more writing teachers at all levels, encouraging participation by newer teachers to the profession.
-There is a resurgence of interest in the teaching of writing, and ITW is currently working with literacy experts at the IDOE regarding collaborative projects.
+There is a resurgence of interest in the teaching of writing, and ITW is currently working with other statewide writing organizations regarding collaborative projects.